pdakshesh35/ShortAutomation/README.md

 - **Video Generation Errors**: Check logs in `data/<request_id>` for issues with `VideoService` or `VideoGenerator`.
 Ensure `ffmpeg` is installed in the container.

 ## Limitations
-- **VideoSubtitleGenerator**: Not integrated into the main pipeline; uses speech recognition, which requires internet access and may be less reliable than `VideoGenerator`’s script-based subtitles.
 - **Font Dependency**: Relies on Montserrat or system fonts; fallback to PIL’s default font may result in smaller text.
 - **API Quotas**: NewsAPI, OpenAI, and Runware have rate limits; monitor usage to avoid throttling.
 - **Docker Volume**: Ensure the `./data` directory is writable on the host.

 ## Future Improvements
-- Integrate `VideoSubtitleGenerator` for more accurate word-level subtitle sync.
 - Add support for multiple video resolutions or aspect ratios.
 - Implement caching for API responses to reduce costs and latency.
 - Enhance error handling with retries for API failures.